minetest-mods/edit/README.md

 ### Open Tool

-Right click with this tool to load .we or .mts schematics from the the world subfolder `schems` for pasting.
+Right click with this tool to load .we or .mts schematics from the world subfolder `schems` for pasting.
 Large .we files may fail to load.